CarlosLeyvaAyala/Max-Sick-Gains/README.md

 - Unlimited fitness levels for PC.
 - Unlimited body types for NPCs.
 - All vanilla races supported.
-- Optional use of normal maps to make characters ripped/fat/plain according to ther body type (this means: no fat bodies with ripped abs).
+- Optional use of normal maps to make characters ripped/fat/plain according to their body type (this means: no fat bodies with ripped abs).

 # Requirements